 Kidney infection (pyelonephritis)

 A kidney infection is also known as pyelonephritis.
 It can develop if you have a urinary tract infection (UTI) and bacteria travel up to one or both of your kidneys.
-A kidney infection can make you feel unwell, but is usually easily treated with antibiotics.
+A kidney infection can make you feel unwell, but it’s usually easily treated with antibiotics.

 An image showing the location of the bladder and surrounding structures